 Common Etiologies:

-- Atopic hand dermatitis – Scaly, poorly defined, pink plaques that form thin or thick lichenified fissures that develop on the dorsum of the fingers, hands, and wrist.
-Symptoms include intense itching, pain, and nail changes (eg, thickening of the nail fold or loss of cuticle).
-Family or personal history of atopy increases risk of atopic, allergic contact, and irritant contact dermatitis.
+Atopic hand dermatitis – Family or personal history of atopy increases risk of atopic, allergic contact, and irritant contact dermatitis.
 Lesion sites are prone to secondary impetiginization with Staphylococcus aureus.

-- Allergic contact hand dermatitis – A type IV delayed hypersensitivity reaction to an allergen developing several days after initial exposure.
+Allergic contact hand dermatitis – A type IV delayed hypersensitivity reaction to an allergen developing several days after initial exposure.
 Characterized by itching, burning, and pain.
-Contact sites will develop erythematous papules and vesicles that weep and crust over.
-Geometric shapes, right angles, and well-demarcated borders are clues.
-Often follows irritant contact dermatitis and can be found anywhere on the body.
+This often follows irritant contact dermatitis and can be found anywhere on the body.

 Rubber allergens